pretix/pretix-docs/docs/trust/security/pci-dss.md

 If you host pretix on your own servers, you need to ensure compliance with **all requirements** listed in the SAQ A questionnaire.
 This includes technical requirements such as using strong authentication methods, process requirements such as ensuring you always apply security updates quickly and having an incident response plan, as well as the requirement to perform **quarterly vulnerability scans** on your server through a PCI Approved Scanning Vendor (ASV).

-The scan should at the very least include all servers used to run pretix, as well as possibly your website embeding our [Widget](../../guides/widget.md).
+The scan should include all servers used to run pretix and, if applicable, your website embedding our [Widget](../../guides/widget.md).
 This does not apply if your payment provider's credit card form always opens in a new tab.
 You can also avoid this requirement by configuring the widget to [always open in a new tab](../../guides/widget.md#always-open-a-new-tab).
 There is a list of [Approved Scanning Vendors](https://www.pcisecuritystandards.org/assessors_and_solutions/approved_scanning_vendors/) on the PCI website, such as [usd AG](https://www.usd.de/en/pci-payment-security/pci-security-scans/) which is performing our scans.